nate-brown-dev/reading-notes/coder-computer.md

    - broad range of feature sets
    - from lightweight but has some features (vim)
    - to fully featured (VSCode)
-3. IDE (integrated design environment) includes source code editor/advanced text editor togther with feature (debugger, version control, etc)
+3. IDE (integrated design environment) includes source code editor/advanced text editor together with other development tools (debugger, version control, compiler for some languages, etc)

 ### Factors to consider when choosing a text editor